Skip to Content

 These terms can be increased and other terms such as community service, additional fines and fees, or jail time can also be added.

 If you've been accused, the time to act is now.
-Contact us at Thomas Daly Law, A Professional Corporation to request a free case evaluation today.
+Contact us at Thomas Daly Law, A Professional Corporation by calling (925) 208-4801 to request a free case evaluation with our domestic violence attorney in Walnut Creek today.

 Schedule Your Free Consultation Today To Discuss Your Legal Matters